SNAP Benefits in Wisconsin: How to Apply and Qualify

 How to Manage Your SNAP Benefits

-Staying on top of your SNAP benefits helps you budget effectively and never miss a deposit or renewal deadline.
+Staying on top of your SNAP benefits helps you make the most of your monthly food budget and avoid interruptions.

 EBT Deposit Schedule in Wisconsin

-In Wisconsin, SNAP benefits are deposited between the 2nd and 15th of each month.
-Your specific date is based on the eighth digit of your Social Security Number, helping you plan your grocery shopping.
+Your SNAP benefits are deposited between the 2nd and 15th of each month.
+The exact date is based on the eighth digit of your Social Security Number.
+Knowing this helps you plan your grocery shopping.

-You can find your specific payment date in our Wisconsin deposit schedule guide.
+You can find your specific payment date in our Wisconsin deposit schedule.

 See Wisconsin EBT deposit schedule for 2025